News & Events

 Twin Falls, King George River.

-There has been some discussion on our Forum pages this year about sailing a boat into the King George River and the Berkeley River in the East Kimberley.
+There has been some discussion on our Forum pages about sailing a boat into the King George River and the Berkeley River in the East Kimberley.
 Some people have been advised that boats are not allowed into these rivers, or that permits are required to sail into the rivers.
 This is not correct.

 Both rivers are part of the North Kimberley Marine Park, which is overseen by the West Australian Government under the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions.
 They are the relevant government authority who control the water area up to the high-water mark, including the creeks and riversRead more ....